Skip to the content.

 Why not use samtools?

 The processing of the alignment files (SAM/BAM files) can also be done with samtools.
-While there are some advantages to using samtools (i.e. more user-friendly, multi-threading capability), there are slight formatting differences which can cause errors downstream.
+While there are some advantages to using samtools (i.e. more user-friendly, multi-threading capability), there are slight formatting differences which we may want to take advantage of downstream.
 Since we will be using GATK later in this workshop (also from the Broad Institute), Picard seemed like a more suitable fit.

 Near the end of the lesson, there will be a dropdown, if you would like to know how to do the processing steps in samtools.